 Day hiking is magnificent on the Grandview Trail because once you are down the steep Coconino sandstone, the canyon opens up.
 With wide-open views, you can see for miles and miles without having to travel too far.

-Below are the primary options for day hiking the Grandview Trail:
+Below are the primary options for day hiking the Grandview Trail without a permit:

 1. Coconino Saddle